ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Voluntary contributions to the following ANS programs are appreciated:

-ANS allows spouses who are current paid members of the Society the opportunity to replace one of their subscriptions to Nuclear News with another ANS publication.
+ANS allows spouses or partners who are current paid members of the Society the opportunity to replace one of their subscriptions to Nuclear News/Radwaste Solutions with another ANS publication.
 Contact ANS Membership for details.

 Applications for membership are processed as soon as payment is received.
 New member information is available online in the New Members section.